intelligence38000/android-docs/src/pages/plugins/overview/places.md

 />
 }}
-### PlaceOptions for Place Picker
+### `PlaceOptions` for Place Picker

-In addition to some of the options listed in the `PlaceOptions` documentation above, the Place Picker includes options for setting the initial map camera position.
-This is useful when you want the map location to initiate at the user's current location.
+Besides some of the options listed in the `PlaceOptions` documentation above, the Place Picker includes options for setting the initial map camera position.
+This is useful when you want the map location to start at the user's current location.